 This is not something to be assumed in the far future, though.
 No fantasy of the far-fetched future; they are already here.

-If you want to spot an electric axle, head over to the Hybrid Toyota Rav4.
+If you want to spot an electric axle, head to the Hybrid Toyota Rav4.
 In this electric automobile, you will see that an E-axle (electric axle) is sitting between the front and rear wheels.

 This latest technology connects the two wheels (front and rear) and allows the car to function properly.

-Similarly, the latest electric Teslas also support technology-driven electric axles.
-Look in between the front and rear wheels of the latest E Telsa, and you will see that the connection is made by an E-axle.
+Look between the front and rear wheels of the latest Telsa, and you will see that an E-axle makes the connection.

 Summing Up